-If you do go with a short-term loan with a private funding company like SharpShooter, you’ll want to use your acquired funds to your best advantage.
-Determine how much funding you will require, and the proposed amount of your loan.
+If you do go with a short-term funding with a private funding company like SharpShooter, you’ll want to use your acquired funds to your best advantage.
+Determine how much funding you will require, and the proposed amount of your funding.

-Timing is everything when you want to pursue a loan.
+Timing is everything when you want to pursue funding.
 If you wait too long, then you could face emergency cash issues that you need to expand your business.
-Luckily, when you apply for a small business loan with SharpShooter, you can receive funds in less than 24 hours for any immediate cash issues.
+Luckily, when you apply for small business funding with SharpShooter, you can receive funds in less than 24 hours for any immediate cash issues.